improving-minnesota/angular-training/labs/lab-11-protractor.md

 * Pretty neat, huh?
 * see the docs at https://github.com/angular/protractor/tree/master/docs for more info on this.
+* There is also a new beat browser.pause() that is a lighter version of debugger and can be used with the normal protractor:e2e command.
+See http://ng-learn.org/2014/04/Pausing-Protractor/ for more info

 ####Note: If you get this output when attempting to debug####
 - Run the below scripts to :